 Your blog needs an image that will do the talking.
 The image should reflect the content of the blog post.

-- The Images must emphasise the title or content of the blog post.
+- The Images must emphasize the title or content of the blog post.

 - Innovative images will trigger a visitor to view & read the post.